soraxas/firmware/README.md

   - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.
   - `exec MACRONAME` will execute different macro in current state slot.
 I.e., the macro will be executed in current context and will *not* return.
 First action of the called macro is executed within the same eventloop cycle.
   - `call MACRONAME` will execute another macro in a new state slot.
 After the called macro finishes, the control returns to the caller macro.
 First action of the called macro is executed within the same eventloop cycle.
 The called macro has its own context (e.g., its own ifInterrupted flag, its own postponing counter and flags etc.) Beware, the state pool is small - do not use deep call trees!
+  - `stopAllMacros` interrupts all macros.
 - Status buffer/Debugging tools
   - `printStatus` will "type" content of status buffer (256 or 1024 chars, depends on my mood) on the keyboard.
 Mainly for debug purposes.
-  - `setStatus <custom text>` will append <custom text> to the status buffer, if there is enough space for that.
+  - `{setStatus | setStatusPart} <custom text>` will append <custom text> to the status buffer, if there is enough space for that.
+This text can then be printed by `printStatus`.
+This command interpolates register expressions. `setStatus` automatically appends newline, `setStatusPart` does not.
   - `clearStatus` will clear the buffer.
   - `statsRuntime` will output information about runtime of current macro into the status buffer.
 The time is measured before the printing mechanism is initiated.
   - `statsLayerStack` will output information about layer stack (into the buffer).